new92/InstaTools/Sphinx/README.md

 > If you find value in this repository, please consider giving it a star and/or forking it.
 Your support greatly encourages me to create more repositories like InstaTools.

-**Short description:** Sphinx swiftly identifies and extracts offensive comments from Instagram posts using advanced algorithms, facilitating efficient moderation of online discourse
+**Short description:** Sphinx swiftly identifies and extracts offensive comments from Instagram posts using advanced algorithms, facilitating efficient moderation of online discourse.

 ## Set up and run Sphinx 🚀